Reims Cathedral: 20th century – First World War and restoration

 At the end of the war, it was proposed to keep the cathedral in its damaged state as a monument to victims of the war, but this idea was finally rejected.
 A major restoration project began in 1919, led by Henri Deneux, chief architect of the service of French historic monuments.
 The restoration received major funding from the Rockefeller Foundation, and sometimes made use of modern techniques and materials, including prefabricated reinforced concrete, to strengthen the structure.
 In the 1920s, the foundations of the earlier church from the Carolingian period were discovered under the cathedral and excavated.
 The work was completed and the cathedral was reopened in 1938.

 Restoration work on the church has continued since 1938, repairing the damage caused by the war and by pollution.
 In 1955 Georges Saupique made a copy of the Coronation of the Virgin, which can be seen above the cathedral entrance and with Louis Leygue copied many of the other sculptures on the cathedral façade.
 He also executed a statue of St Thomas for the north tower.

 Beginning in 1967, many of the statues from the exterior, such as the smiling angel, were moved to the interior of the Tau Palace for protection, and replaced by copies.

 The Franco-German reconciliation was symbolically formalized in July 1962 by French president Charles de Gaulle and German Chancellor Konrad Adenauer, where, in 1914, the Imperial German Army deliberately shelled the cathedral in order to shake French morale.

 The cathedral, former Abbey of Saint-Remi, and the Palace of Tau were added to the list of UNESCO World Heritage Sites in 1991.

-On his 74th Pastoral Visit, Pope John Paul II visited Reims on 26 September 1996 for the 1500th anniversary of the baptism of Clovis.
-While there, the Pope prayed at the same chapel where Jean-Baptiste de La Salle celebrated his first Mass in 1678.
+On his 74th Pastoral Visit, Pope St. John Paul II visited Reims on 26 September 1996 for the 1500th anniversary of the baptism of King Clovis.
+While there, the Pope prayed in the same chapel where St. Jean-Baptiste de La Salle celebrated his first Mass in 1678.

-On 8 October 2016, a plaque bearing the names of the 31 kings crowned in Reims was placed in the cathedral in the presence of the archbishop Thierry Jordan and Prince Louis-Alphonse, Duke of Anjou, one of many pretenders to the French throne.
+On 8 October 2016, a plaque bearing the names of the 31 kings crowned in Reims was placed in the cathedral in the presence of Archbishop Thierry Jordan and Prince Louis-Alphonse, Duke of Anjou, the main of the three pretenders to the French throne.